Lemongrass is native to Sri Lanka and South India. They grow best in subtropical regions.

 Lemongrass generally grows fast in open fields but it can be grown in a pot or container.

 You can grow them in a plastic tub as well.
 Keep in mind size of the container is big when you plant them in a container.
 Growing them in a small place reduces their proper growth.

-Grow Lemongrass indoors from Seeds
+Grow Lemongrass indoors in containers from Seeds

-Lemongrass can be grown from seeds, find high-quality lemongrass seeds from online stores, propagate them and move to containers.
+Lemongrass can be grown from seeds, find high-quality lemongrass seeds from online stores, propagate them and move them to containers.

-When you choose the seeds, look for South Indian variety which considered as best lemongrass for cooking.
+When you choose the seeds, look for the South Indian variety which considered as best lemongrass for cooking.